The CCP’s stance on Ukraine has taken a strange turn? Wang Yi Meets with Ukrainian Foreign Minister Kuleba (Photo) Russian-Ukrainian War | Putin | Referendum |-breakinglatest.news-Breaking Latest News

 Short URL for this article:

-All rights reserved, any form of reproduction is subject to the authorization of China.
+All rights reserved, any form of reproduction requires the authorization of China.
 It is strictly forbidden to create mirror websites.

 [Honorary Member Wanted]Streams can merge into the sea, and small kindness can achieve great love.
 We sincerely solicit 10,000 honorary members from Chinese people all over the world: each honorary member only needs to pay a subscription fee every year to become an honorary member of the “Watch China” website.
 Provide independent and true key information, warn them in times of crisis, and save them from the great plague and other social crises.